 Types of vulnerabilities in network security include but are not limited to SQL injections, server misconfigurations, cross-site scripting, and transmitting sensitive data in a non-encrypted plain text format.

-Just as there is a plethora of various germs and diseases that can attack the human body, there are numerous threats that can affect hardware, software, and the information you store.
+Just as some germs and diseases can attack the human body, numerous threats can affect hardware, software, and the information you store.
 Some of the major ones include the following:

-- Viruses are designed in such a way that can be easily transmitted from one computer or system to another.
+- Viruses are designed so that they can be easily transmitted from one computer or system to another.
 Often sent as email attachments, viruses corrupt and co-opt data, interfere with your security settings, generate spam, and may even delete content.

-- Computer worms are similar; they spread from one computer to the next by sending itself to all of the user’s contacts and subsequently to all of the contacts’ contacts.
+- Computer worms are similar; they spread from one computer to the next by sending themselves to all of the user’s contacts and subsequently to all contacts’ contacts.

-- Trojans – these malicious pieces of software insert themselves into a legitimate program.
-Often, people voluntarily let trojans into their systems in the form of email messages from a person or an advertiser they trust.
+- Trojans.
+These malicious pieces of software insert themselves into a legitimate program.
+Often, people voluntarily let trojans into their systems in email messages from a person or an advertiser they trust.
 As soon as the accompanying attachment is open, your system becomes vulnerable to the malware within.